wultra/networking-apple/README.md

 ```

-We use system `URLSession` under the hood.
+We use systems `URLSession` under the hood.

 ## Raw Response Observer